dustykeyboard/katas/README.md

 3. A disk can only be placed on top of a larger disk.

 Write a program to move the disksfrom the first tower to the last using stacks.

+## Two-stack Queue

+Implement a Queue which implements a queue using two stacks.